How Much Does It Cost to Add a 12x12 Room to a House?

 - References and examples: A reputable contractor will always help you connect with past clients for references and show examples of similar projects.

-Pro tip: Block Renovation’s platform allows you to compare multiple contractor proposals side by side, making it easier to evaluate scope, pricing, and quality and assist you in making a confident, informed decision.
+Block Renovation’s platform allows you to compare multiple contractor proposals side by side.

 Avoid scope creep